chicago-forge-open-source/AndroidResponsiveDesign/README.md

 ### STEP 4
     We did some small changes to update main app theme to use latest Material Design, and updated a few of the dependencies.

+    And also will add our first "complex" example to build on what we have learned so far.

+    This view has monkey images of varied sizes being displayed and sized by the contrainsts layout

+### STEP 5
+    We will build upon step 4 example to start creating some clean looking UI's.
+Note we expect some gotchas when we try to add the same guidelines multiple times...
+But that's okay